strapdata/elassandra/doc/source/operations.rst

 2. Trunacte all cassandra tables of the keyspace (because of delete operation later than the snapshot)
 3. Restore the cassandra table with your snapshot on each node
 4. Restore elasticsearch snapshot on each nodes (if ES index is open during nodetool refresh, this cause elasticsearch index rebuild by the compaction manager, usually 2 threads).
+5. Load restored SSTables with a ``nodetool refresh``
-5. Open all indices associated to the keyspace
+6. Open all indices associated to the keyspace

 Point in time recovery
 ----------------------